Workers compensation is a form of insurance payment to employees if they are injured at work or become sick due to their work.

 Workers compensation is governed by individual states and territories, and isn't an area that we can help with.
 Each state and territory has their own regulator that administers and gives advice on workers compensation.

 What to do next

-- Visit the workers' compensation regulator in your state or territory
+Contact the workers compensation regulator in your state or territory:

 Want to save this information for later?

 If you might need to read this information again, save it for later so you can access it quickly and easily.